 When you have employees that are completely engaged in their work, they can achieve amazing results.
-Unfortunately, studies have shown that nearly 70% of employees are uninspired and unengaged at the workplace.
+Unfortunately, employee engagement surveys have also revealed that nearly 70% of employees are uninspired and unengaged at the workplace.
 If you have a business that is full of unhappy, disengaged employees then your organization is in jeopardy.
 Without a drive to achieve excellence, employees are less likely to contribute to their team’s collaborative efforts, which can potentially destroy your business.
+Profitability suffers, team member retention sits at lows, and absenteeism might run rampant in your workplace.

 According to Gallup, the lack of employee engagement costs businesses anywhere from $450 billion to $550 billion a year.
-You could save a great deal of money if your business were to put more emphasis on improving employee engagement.
+You can actually save money by setting new inititatives to increase employee engagement.

 There’s really no downside to promoting employee engagement in the workplace, but often times businesses struggle with how to achieve it.
-Here are some practical steps to help improve employee engagement at your business.
+Here are some practical steps and employee engagement ideas to help employees thrive in your workplace culture.

 Step 1: Find out what your employees want and need

-The first and most important step is to talk to your employees and get their feedback.
+The first and most important step is to talk to your team and get employee feedback.
 It is best not to assume that every employee has all the tools, training, or support from management that they need.
-Check in with them and find out what they need.
+Check in with them and find out what they need, straight from their mouths.
 As you do this, be clear with them about what you are trying to achieve.
-Let them know you want them to be more engaged and are willing to take the necessary steps to help them.
+As an added bonus, open communication in this manner might directly improve engagement, but only if you follow through on the information and metrics you gain to improve the company culture.

 Step 2: Make an action plan

 With your employee’s feedback in hand, you’ll want to determine what needs and wants of theirs you want to address first.
 You may want to consider how quickly you can implement changes and how it will impact your employee’s engagement.
-Here are a few important points to keep in mind when deciding which engagement issue to address first.
+Here are a few core values to keep in mind when deciding which engagement issue to address first.

 - Will it reduce personal anxiety?